← The JournalJournal topic

 Hearing loss and dementia: what the evidence actually shows

-Hearing loss is the largest single modifiable dementia risk factor in the Lancet Commission's 2024 report.
-Here is what the trials show, and what to do about it.
+Hearing loss is the largest single modifiable dementia risk factor per the Lancet 2024 report.
+What the ACHIEVE trial shows, and what to do.

 Science·May 3, 2026